-PEAK has a whistleblowing policy (detailed in section 7 of this document), which outlines our duty to protect and support employees who raise legitimate concerns over illegal or unethical behaviour.
+PEAK has a whistleblowing policy (detailed in section 7 of this document), which outlines our duty to protect and support employees who raise legitimate concerns over illegal or unethical behavior.

-The policy enables all employees to raise these concerns without fear of suffering any discrimination or victimisation as a result of the whistleblowing action.
+The policy enables all employees to raise these concerns without fear of suffering any discrimination or victimization as a result of the whistleblowing action.